Elizabeth Tilney, Countess of Surrey: Marriages

 Elizabeth married her first husband, Sir Humphrey Bourchier, the son and heir of John Bourchier, 1st Baron Berners, and his wife, Margery, in about 1466.
 The marriage produced a son, John Bourchier, 2nd Baron Berners and two daughters.
 Following her marriage, Elizabeth went to court where she served as lady-in-waiting to Queen consort Elizabeth Woodville, whose train she had carried at the latter's coronation in May 1465 at Westminster Abbey.
 Elizabeth accompanied the queen and her children into sanctuary at Westminster Abbey when King Edward IV had been ousted from the throne, and was present at the birth of the future King Edward V. She remained with the queen until Edward IV was restored to power.

 Sir Humphrey was killed at the Battle of Barnet on 14 April 1471 fighting on the Yorkist side.
 On 30 April 1472 Elizabeth married Thomas Howard, future Earl of Surrey, a marriage arranged by the King.
 In 1475, Elizabeth inherited her father's property of Ashwellthorpe Manor.

 Her second husband was a close friend and companion of Richard, Duke of Gloucester who was crowned king in 1483.
 Elizabeth was one of Anne Neville's attendants at Richard's coronation, while her husband bore the Sword of State.
 On 22 August 1485 Thomas's father John Howard, 1st Duke of Norfolk was killed at the Battle of Bosworth while fighting for Richard III; like his son, John was also one of King Richard's dearest friends.
 Thomas Howard was wounded at Bosworth and imprisoned in the Tower for several years, and the dukedom of Norfolk was forfeited.
 Elizabeth was fortunate that Thomas' attainder stipulated that she would not lose her own inheritance.
 On 3 October 1485, she wrote to John Paston, who was married to her cousin.
 The letter, which she had written from the Isle of Sheppey, mentioned how she had wished to send her children to Thorpe, pointing out that Paston had pledged to send her horses as a means of transporting them there.
 She continued to complain that Lord FitzWalter, an adherent of the new king Henry VII, had dismissed all of her servants; however, because of the stipulations in her husband's attainder, FitzWalter was unable to appropriate her manor of Askwell.

 In December 1485, she was living in London, near St Katharine's by the Tower, which placed her in the vicinity of her incarcerated husband.

 After Thomas was released from prison and his earldom and estates were restored to him, he entered the service of Henry VII.
-In November 1487, Thomas and Elizabeth attended the coronation of Henry's consort Elizabeth of York, who appointed Elizabeth a Lady of the Bedchamber.
-Elizabeth was further honoured by being asked to stand as joint godmother to the Princess Margaret Tudor at her baptism in late 1489.

-Her second marriage produced eleven children, including Thomas Howard, 3rd Duke of Norfolk, Elizabeth Howard, mother of Anne Boleyn, and Lord Edmund Howard, father of Katherine Howard.
+Her second marriage produced eleven children, including Thomas Howard, 3rd Duke of Norfolk, Elizabeth Howard, mother of Anne Boleyn, and Lord Edmund Howard, father of Catherine Howard.